Fernando Zóbel de Ayala y Montojo: Early work in Manila and the influence of Rothko

 Zóbel returned to the Philippines and became friends with contemporary Filipino modernist artists.
 As such, he collected modernist works and set up exhibits for them to be shown and noticed since modernist art was largely unappreciated.
 His first one-man exhibition was held at the Philippine Art Gallery in 1953.
 In 1954, he left Manila for six months, had a show at the Swetzoff Gallery in Boston and enrolled at the Rhode Island School of Design where he saw an exhibition by Mark Rothko.
 Rothko's paintings made an impression on Zobel that increased his interest in painting abstractly.
 When he returned to Manila, Zobel started in having interest in Chinese and Japanese art and took up calligraphy classes until 1960.

 During this time, he joined the faculty of the Ateneo de Manila University and later was given an honorary doctorate and was made honorary director of the Ateneo Art Gallery for his contribution in education and as patron of the arts.
-To make a name for himself as a full-time painter, he later resigned from his position in the Ayala Corporation and moved to Spain.
+In 1961, to make a name for himself as a full-time painter, he later resigned from his position in the Ayala Corporation and permanently moved to Spain.